 NAN: Why Hartford?

 GYAN: The cost of living is lower, there’s great talent, and you can easily get to two major hubs.
-So, it’s not a bad place to set up, especially for an early-stage startup.
+So, it’s a good place to set up, especially for an early-stage startup.
 Hartford can clearly compete with innovation hubs in other cities, as it’s already an insurance hub.
 Hartford has a major, progressive hospital system.
 And, with local colleges and universities, Hartford can compete with access to skilled graduating students eager to join the workforce.

 NAN: When will the digital health accelerator begin?